Opentrons/ot3-firmware/README.md

    definitions.
 It can be used by external python projects to deal with serializing and unserializing these messages, as well as being a source of truth for generating IDs in c++.

+## Revisions

+Each application - the executables that we compile to run on a specific microcontroller - is compiled for all the different PCBA revisions that we support.
+The revisions are defined based on the actual PCBA revisions that get manufactured.
+The expectation is that we'll always maintain firmware compatible with each revision, and pack executables for each revision of each PCBA into the robot software for in-field updates.

+The meaning of a revision is aligned with Opentrons electrical engineering product lifecycle management.
+A PCBA revision is PN.M, where
+- P is the primary revision and is a letter.
+The primary revision changes when traces, drills, manufacturing notes, etc on the PCBA designs change - anything that would require different board fabs.
+- N is the secondary revision and is a number.
+The secondary revision changes when a schematic, assembly note, component, etc on the PCBA designs change - anything that has the same fabs, but functionally different PCBAs
+- M, which we don't care about, is the tertiary revision, and is a change that does not result in a functional change.

+Since we don't care about tertiary revisions, we compile firmware for each primary-secondary revision that gets manufactured, and we expose the primary and secondary revisions to the firmware in the generated revisions.c file, which is accessible by including versions.h.

+Application binaries are generated with different names for each revision and can be compiled separately by target - e.g. `cmake --build --preset=firmware-g4 --target gantry-x-b1-hex` generates the gantry-x firmware for revision B1, `cmake --build --preset=firmware-g4 --target pipettes-single-c2-image-hex` generates the single pipette firmware image (with bootloader) for revision c2.
+All revisions for a single application binary type (e.g. image, application, executable) are wrapped up in a target, so `cmake --build --preset=firmware-g4 --target gripper-images` builds the images hex files for all gripper revisions, `cmake --build --preset=firmware-g4 --target head-applications` builds the application hex files for all head revisions.

+This can end up being quite a lot of hex files scattered in various subdirectories, so if you run `cmake --install` cmake will helpfully copy them all to the `dist/` subdirectory for you.
+You can change where it installs by changing `CMAKE_INSTALL_PREFIX`.

 ## Working with CMake